 Road bike enthusiasts do not purchase their machines because they’ve suddenly decided to lean forward on a piece of equipment approximately 6 inches wide dress like a spandex Warrior.
 People buy their highly sophisticated road bikes for a particular purpose, whether it is racing, pleasure commuting, outdoor Fitness.

-In order to select the best road bike you possibly can, you need to assess your own cycling desires and get fitted to your bike.
+In order to select the best road bike you possibly can, you need to assess your cycling desires and get fitted to your bike.
 There are several types of road bikes, and each part of each of these road bikes is a precision-configured piece of a mastermind fitness puzzle.
-If the frame and tires are tall and you’re short, you won’t match for a comfortable ride.
+If the frame and tires are tall, and you’re short, you won’t match for a comfortable ride.
 The parts of the bike need to match you like a perfectly made jigsaw puzzle, and we are here to help you figure out how the puzzle pieces go.

 There is no single best bike for road cycling out there – Every rider in the world has customized their bike to match their body and their cycling needs.

 Some of us have dreams of instantly riding in a triathlon like the racing pros and competitions we see on TV.
-We dream of donning our spandex like bicycling superheroes and furiously pedal on to win our own personal trophies.
+We dream of donning our spandex like bicycling superheroes and furiously pedal on to win our personal trophies.
 However, some of the bikes used by the professionals are completely out of our reach, Luckily, these quality road bikes listed below for under 1000 are not.

-To make your road bike choice a little easier, I have road-tested and selected the Best Road Bikes Under $1000 on the market.
+To make your road bike choice a little easier, I had road-tested and selected the Best Road Bikes Under $1000 on the market.
 Read on for some great reviews.
 Then ride on with your choice!